JonathanCNg/Emotion-Lens/README.md

 3. Right-click blank space and select Open With Live Server

 Debugging:
-The machine learning is trained on a small set of data, me.
-If you'd like to train the machine to your face, follow these steps:
+The machine learning is trained on a small set of data—me & myself.
+If you'd like to train the machine learning algorithm to your face, follow these steps:
 1. Go to https://teachablemachine.withgoogle.com/train/image
 2. Create classes: "Nothing", "Happy", "Sad", "Angry"
 3. Use Webcam to give corresponding data.